-Marijuana (also known as pot, weed, Mary Jane, hash, etc.) comes from the leaves and buds of the cannabis plant.
-The plant’s medicinal practices go back centuries, but today the plant remains controversial in the United States.
-The U.S. Drug Enforcement Administration has labeled marijuana a Schedule I drug, which means it’s illegal under federal law.
-But the use of medical marijuana is legal in many states.
-Currently, 28 states and the District of Columbia allow medical marijuana but the qualifying conditions can vary.
+Marijuana comes from the leaves and buds of the cannabis plant.
+Its use remains controversial in the United States, with the Drug Enforcement Administration labelling it a Schedule I drug, which means it’s illegal under federal law.
+But the use of medical marijuana in some form is legal in 36 states, the District of Columbia, Guam, Puerto Rico and U.S. Virgin Islands.

 Cancer and Marijuana

-A number of studies involving individuals undergoing cancer treatment have shown that medical marijuana can help in managing the following:
+A number of studies have shown that medical marijuana may help in managing the following:

-What are the medical marijuana laws in the state I live in?
-Each state has different laws dictating qualifying conditions and dispensing of medical marijuana.
+Marijuana legality.
+Each state has different laws dictating the legality of medical marijuana, including qualifying conditions and dispensing of medical marijuana.
 Medical marijuana and patient ID cards should not be used or transported out of state, given that the legal status of marijuana varies state to state.
-For up-to-date state and federal laws, visit www.ncsl.org/research/health/state-medical-marijuana-laws.aspx.
+For up-to-date state and federal laws, visit https://www.ncsl.org/research/health/state-medical marijuana-laws.aspx.